NZAC Photographic Competition

 • Images that have been entered in previous NZAC national competitions may not be entered a second time.

-• The winners of the Youth category must supply proof of their age as of September 15th of the year of the competition before the award can be officially made.
+• The winners of the Youth category must supply proof of their age showing they were 20 years or under on, the date of submitting entries into the competition before the award can be officially made.

 • Winners may be asked to supply a higher resolution version of their image after the conclusion of the competition.